Why do you need to travel to Georgia in 2018? Simply, because Georgia is a fucking amazing country that has so many great things to offer!

-Georgia is welcoming tourist mostly from its neighbour countries, Azerbaijan, Armenia, Russia and Turkey.
+Georgia is welcoming tourist mostly from its neighbor countries, Azerbaijan, Armenia, Russia, and Turkey.
 It’s very popular among the Ukrainians as well and the visitors from Western Europe are increasing too.

 When I was Kutaisi, I met just a few, maybe 2 or 3 to be exact other travellers and, in general, there were not that many.
 From one side, I liked that, but from the other, Georgia needs to show how beautiful it is to the world and the increase of tourist will also help the economy of the country.

 The tourism in Georgia is a very important component of the economy of the country, producing almost 7% of Georgia’s GDP.

 Have you started planning your trip to Georgia already?

 I can’t wait to go back to discover more of this fascinating country and enjoy it’s incredible nature and hike more!

 - Hiking to the Gergeti Glacier in Kazbegi

 - 25 Cool & Fun things to do in Tbilisi

 - Where to stay in Georgia for every budget – Tbilisi, Kutaisi, Batumi and Kazbegi

 If you liked this post share it with your friends and follow Owl Over The World on Facebook for more travel tips and inspiration.